parfloat/nixnan/README.md

 }
 will report every 128 occurrences of exponents in the ranges 0 to 5 and -4 to -1 for f16 numbers.

+## Cyclic Histogram Reset
 If `doublings=N`, where `N` is positive, then each bucket will begin with a size of `count`.
 When a bucket reaches the count threshold, it will double the threshold and report.
 This doubling will continue until one bucket has been doubled N times, then all buckets are reset to `count`.

+For example if `count=16` and `doublings=3`, then a histogram fill will be reported at 16 hits, then 32 hits and finally 64 hits.
+At this point, the thresholds for all histogram bins will be reset.

 # News
 Updated NVBit to 1.8: This may cause GPU functions to not be instrumented on CUDA versions below 13.
 If you encounter an issue, use an older version of Nixnan or upgrade CUDA to version 13+.